alhajee/ckan/doc/maintaining/cli.rst

 ``/etc/ckan/default/`` directory however it can be located in any directory on the host machine

-**command** should be replaced with the name of the CKAN command that you wish to execute.
+**command** should be replaced with the name of the FMLD command that you wish to execute.
 Most commands have their own subcommands and options.

 .. note::

-  You may also specify the location of your config file using the CKAN_INI environment variable.
+  You may also specify the location of your config file using the FMLD_INI environment variable.
 You will no longer need to use --config= or -c to tell ckan where the config file is:

 .. parsed-literal::

- export CKAN_INI=\ |ckan.ini|
+ export FMLD_INI=\ |ckan.ini|

 .. note::

-  You can run the ckan command in the same directory as the CKAN config file when the config file is named 'ckan.ini'.
+  You can run the ckan command in the same directory as the FMLD config file when the config file is named 'ckan.ini'.
 You will not be required to use --config or -c in this case.
-For backwards compatibility, the config file can be also named 'development.ini', but this usage is deprecated and will be phased out in a future CKAN release.
+For backwards compatibility, the config file can be also named 'development.ini', but this usage is deprecated and will be phased out in a future FMLD release.

 .. parsed-literal::